ptsochantaris/maintini/README.md

 # Maintini

-Maintain iOS app activity for a short time if needed after the app is backgrounded.
+A friendly and efficient wrapper to protect iOS app operations for a short time when backgrounded.

 Currently used in
 - [Trailer](https://github.com/ptsochantaris/trailer)